Jaiden Spearman’s first Penn State game at Beaver Stadium as a spectator came when he was just eight years old.

-He was rooting against Penn State, not for them.
+He was rooting against Penn State, not for it.

 Spearman’s older brother, Ike, was playing for Eastern Michigan, and the Eagles were looking to shock the college football world by beating Penn State in Happy Valley.